GH0STH4CKER/PyCodeObfuscator/README.md

-### Obfuscate your python source code to hide it from everyone
+t### Obfuscate your python source code to hide it from everyone

 Sample obfuscated file :
 ```